VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     It returns some info about the user identified by "id" with the updated fields (please refer to user info GET or creation for response format).

-* **/user/changePassword** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+* **/user/changePassword** expects the "vitalAccessToken" session cookie and the following form parameters to be included in the request:

     * "userpass", the new password

     * "currpass", the old password

-    It sets the new password "currpass" for the user corresponding to the session of the "vitalManToken" cookie.
+    It sets the new password "userpass" for the user corresponding to the session of the "vitalAccessToken" cookie.

-* **/policy/{id}** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+* **/policy/{id}** expects the "vitalAccessToken" session cookie and the following form parameters to be included in the request:

     * "description", the updated policy description